tableau/hyper-api-samples/README.md

-## What do these examples do?
+## What do these samples do?
-There are currently eight examples that are available in each language supported:
+There are currently eight samples that are available in each language supported:

 * __create_hyper_file_from_csv__
   * Demonstrates how you can use the Hyper SQL COPY command to quickly populate a table in the .hyper file from the contents of a comma-separated value (CSV) file.
 This technique is the fastest way to bring data into an extract, as Hyper is reading data directly from the CSV file.